Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes

 The value of a policy is defined as :

-The key idea in the proof is that we can get an upperbound by considering the domain has perfect observability, the same assumption made in \cite{meuleau2013solving}.
-During policy search, at any node after the first, the policy has been partially decided in the previous steps.
-This partial policy needs to be kept for it to be a useful bound.
-The key difference with the \cite{meuleau2013solving} is that we do not use a cross product between the policy graph and MDP (which doubles the state space for our probelm), \emph{and} we need to account for the non-policy action.
+The key idea in the proof is that we can get an upperbound by relaxing the POMDP to have perfect observability, the same assumption made in \cite{meuleau2013solving}.
+We call this relaxed MDP, a partiall-controlled MDP (PC-MDP) for reasons that will become clear.
+During policy search in H-B\&B any node is a partial-policy.
+By partial- policy we mean that only some of the states have an assigned action in $\pi_d$ (the deterministic policy we give to the human).
+This partial policy needs to be kept in the PC-MDP for it to be a useful bound.
+The key difference with the prior work \cite{meuleau2013solving} is that we do not use a cross product between the policy graph and MDP (which doubles the state space), \emph{and} we need to account for the extra-sensing action.
 In order to do so we leverage the following lemma

-{\bf{Lemma: A partial stochastic policy whose action probabilities are the same or lower than those of another partial policy, can be completed and optimized to the same or better value as the optimization of the other policy}}
+{\bf{Lemma: A partial stochastic policy whose action probabilities are the same or lower than those of another partial policy, \emph{for every action} can be completed and optimized to the same or better value as any completion of the other partial policy}}